Included Software | Autodesk Architecture, Engineering and Construction Collection

 The price of an annual AEC Collection subscription is

 Use the products you need and will get the most value from.
-If you use just two or three of the products in the collection, the subscription cost is likely to be lower than subscribing to products individually.
+If you use just 2 or 3 of the products in the collection, the subscription cost is likely to be lower than subscribing to products individually.

 Most desktop products in the AEC Collection run on Microsoft® Windows®.
 AutoCAD can run on Microsoft® Windows® and also Apple® macOS® and Linux®.
 See AEC Collection system requirements (US Site) for specific product details.

-See Autodesk industry collection licencing behavior (US Site) for full details on computer access for single-user and multi-user licences.
+See Autodesk industry collection licensing behavior (US Site) for full details on computer access for single-user and multi-user licenses.

-To try the products in the collection, download the free free trial for each product you are interested in.
-That way, you spend time downloading only what you need – and you can trial any number of collection products simultaneously.
+To try the products in the collection, download the free trial for each product you’re interested in.
+That way, you spend time downloading only what you need—and you can trial any number of collection products simultaneously.
 To try the browser-based cloud software Autodesk Forma, initiate a trial here.